apache/druid/integration-tests/README.md

 ### Running tests from IntelliJ

-A prerequisite to run tests from intellij you need a cluster up and running.
-Modify the run configuration's `VM options` to the values below.
+Before running tests from IntelliJ, ensure you have a Druid cluster running.
+Modify the tests run configurations to be the following Vm options:

 ```
 -Duser.timezone=UTC